internalregister/internalregister.github.io/_posts/2019-03-12-Homebrew-Console.markdown

 The CPU was now able to navigate through directories, browse their contents, open and read from files.
 All this by reading and writing to specific IO space addresses.
 <br/>
 The next thing I implemented was the interaction between the CPU and the PPU.
-For this a found "an easy solution" which was to get dual-port RAM (a RAM chip that can be simultaneously connected to two different buses), it spares me having to place more ICs like line selectors and such and also it makes the accesses to the RAM between both chips virtually simultaneous.
+For this I found "an easy solution" which was to get dual-port RAM (a RAM chip that can be simultaneously connected to two different buses), it saves me from having to place more ICs like line selectors and such and also it makes the accesses to the RAM between both chips virtually simultaneous.
 The PPU also comunicates with the CPU directly by activating its NMI (non-masking interrupt) every frame.
 This means the CPU has an interrupt every frame, which makes it valuable for timing and knowing when to update graphics.
 <br/>
 Each frame the interaction between CPU, PPU and VPU is as following:
 - The PPU copies the information of the PPU-RAM to internal RAM.